Te Haratau – lifting the quality of NZ's physical learning environments

 We partner with the following suppliers to help collect Te Haratau data:

-• Network 4 Learning (N4L) is one of our suppliers installing internal environment monitoring devices.
-They will also contact schools to ensure they are network ready.
+• Network 4 Learning (N4L) is our supplier installing internal environment monitoring devices, working with its partners Aotea Communications and Online Communications.
+They will contact schools to ensure they are network ready.
 Being network ready means schools are connected to a reliable internet network that is resilient, safe and secure.

 • AS Jacobs